 Located in Thessaloniki, Greece, the European Centre for the Development of Vocational Training (Cedefop) was established in 1975.
-It helps the European Commission, shape and implement EU policies on vocational education and training, skills and qualifications.
+It helps the European Commission, EU countries, employers' and employees' organisations shape and implement EU policies on vocational education and training, skills and qualifications.

-Cedefop examines how socioeconomic and demographic trends affect employment, the nature of jobs and the provision on labour market needs, by forecasting future skills needs and alerting policymakers to skills mismatches.
+Cedefop examines how socioeconomic and demographic trends affect employment, the nature of jobs and the demand for skills.
+It helps focus vocational training provision on labour market needs, by forecasting future skills needs and alerting policymakers to skills mismatches.